hankertrix/augment-command.yazi/README.md

 [Yazi's default `keymap.toml` file][yazi-keymap-toml].

-Essentially, all you need to do to use this plugin is to wrap a Yazi command in single quotes, like `'enter'`, then add `plugin augment-command --args=` in front of it, which results in
+Essentially, all you need to do to use this plugin is to add `plugin augment-command --`, with a space at the end, in front of a Yazi command, such as `enter`, which results in `plugin augment-command -- enter'`.
-`plugin augment-command --args='enter'`.

 ### Using the `extract` command as an opener